NeoGeographyToolkit/StereoPipeline/docs/tools/parallel_stereo.rst

 or a single channel should be extracted with ``gdal_translate`` (otherwise the first channel will be picked quietly).

+The option ``--keep-only`` may be essential for large runs.
+It will condense a run and remove a lot of auxiliary files.

 .. _entrypoints:

 Entry points